Judge dismisses Palin's libel lawsuit against New York Times

 In the editorial, The Times wrote that before the 2011 mass shooting in Arizona that severely wounded former U.S. Rep. Gabby Giffords and killed six others, Palin’s political action committee had contributed to an atmosphere of violence by circulating a map of electoral districts that put Giffords and 19 other Democrats under stylized crosshairs.

-The Times acknowledged that the editorial wrongly described both the map, and any link to the shooting, but said the mistake wasn’t intentional.
+The Times acknowledged that then-editorial page editor James Bennet had inserted wording that wrongly described both the map, and any link to the shooting.
+But the newspaper's lawyers said he made an “honest mistake” that was never intended to harm Palin.

+To prove malice, Palin’s lawyers had to show that Bennet knew the wording was false or he knew that there was “a high probability” that it was false, the judge said.

+Despite his ruling, Rakoff said he was "hardly surprised Ms. Palin brought a lawsuit. ...
+I think this is an example of very unfortunate editorializing on the part of The Times.”